lxyuma/backbone-spider/README.md

 I want to add function for decreasing rebundant test double expression.

+- validate method for spider.model/collection
 - model/collection methods wrapping
+- for stubbing interface to methods wrapped by this plugin
+- observe listenTo(when add events, add eventsSpy)
+- observe all built in events(include not initialized)
 - server fake
 - restore eventspy(now, it's no completed)